 After attempting to expand a standalone Spectrum system into a Distributed SpectroSERVER (DSS) environment, the following error is seen;

-The cause of the "The parent landscape does not exist in the location server map for the local landscape" error maybe the Fully Qualified Domain Name (FQDN) of the Main Location Server (MLS) is entered in the $SPECROOT/LS/.locrc file on the SpectroSERVER systems.
+The cause of the "The parent landscape does not exist in the location server map for the local landscape" error maybe that the Fully Qualified Domain Name (FQDN) of the Main Location Server (MLS) is entered in the following file on either one or more SpectroSERVERs in the DSS:

 Check the $SPECROOT/LS/.locrc files on the SpectroSERVER systems to see if the Main Location Server (MLS) is configured using the Fully Qualified Domain Name (FQDN).
 If it is, change it to use the hostname.
 For example: